zupzup/blog/no-ads-no-tracking-one-roundtrip/post.md

 ## The How

 Well, not including any ads, or trackers is actually pretty easy - just don't do it. ;) In fact, my blog doesn't include a single line of JavaScript, which helps with page size as well.
-The only "tracking" information I'im interested in, is how many people read a post relative to others.
+The only "tracking" information I'm interested in, is how many people read a post relative to others.

 And I also don't care as much about the exact number, but rather about what people like to read / find on the web related to my other posts.
-For this purpose, the server log of whereever the blog is hosted should be sufficient.
+For this purpose, the server log of wher ever the blog is hosted should be sufficient.

 Getting down the request size is a bit more challenging, but also not particularly difficult.
-The first step is to reduce the amount of images on the frontpage to a minimum.
+The first step is to reduce the amount of images on the front page to a minimum.
 A small logo and icons, optimally svg, are fine, but everything above that will make it hard to stay under the limit.

 No JavaScript also helps, but might be hard to achieve depending on the content you create.
 For me, I write primarily posts with code-snippets and very rarely an image, so I don't need any JS on the site.
 Should you need JavaScript for the kind of content you're creating, make sure it's a minified and minimal version of what you need.
 Try not to include third-party scripts, if you include JavaScript it should be small enough to inline it in the page.